phenolophthaleinum/phastDNA/README.md

 5. *Optional*: download Edwards et al. dataset for training

-Currently, that's the only dataset that is compatible for training.
-This is the highest priority to standarise the usage of different datasets.
+Currently, that's the only dataset that is compatible with training.
+This is the highest priority to standardise the usage of different datasets.

 <!-- is this not available? -->
 ```